Kequc/kequtest/readme.md

 # <img alt="kequtest" src="https://github.com/Kequc/kequtest/raw/main/logo.png" width="190" height="85" />

 A very lightweight unit test runner using no dependencies.
 Useful for testing small projects, plugins, things like that.
-The goal is keep it simple.
+The goal is to be simple.

 ## Install